Visit the institution website for COVID‑19 updates

-An honours degree (minimum 2:1) or the overseas equivalent in a suitable science subject (or possibly suitable experience combined with alternative qualifications).
-A keen interest in audiology must also have been demonstrated.
+We require an honours degree (minimum Upper Second) or the overseas equivalent in a suitable science subject.
+We may consider suitable experience combined with alternative qualifications.
+You should also demonstrate a keen interest in audiology.

 Months of entry

 Our MSc Audiology course is aimed at science graduates who want to develop their knowledge and understanding of audiology.

 The course focuses on the theoretical, practical and clinical basis of the science of audiology, including the identification, assessment, rehabilitation and management of adults and children with audiological and vestibular dysfunction.

 Our course includes two short clinical placements in the north-west - one in an NHS audiology department and one in the independent sector - to help you gain valuable practical experience while you learn.

 You will learn from internationally recognised experts at the Manchester Centre for Audiology and Deafness (ManCAD) while studying on this course.

 Once you have completed this MSc, you will need to undertake an additional 40 week clinical training programme called the Certificate of Clinical Competence (CCC) to achieve clinical competency and eligibility for registration as a qualified audiologist or hearing aid dispenser practicing in the UK.

 Manchester offers this further clinical training through the CCC, which is accredited by the Health and Care Professions Council (HCPC) and the Registration Council for Clinical Physiologists (RCCP).

 Places on the CCC are limited , as we are constrained by regional clinical placement training capacity in the NHS.
 Places on the CCC are therefore offered via a competitive entry process which involves an interview, technical assessment and communication task in Semester 2 of the MSc Audiology course.